Enols, Enolates, and the Aldol Reaction

 Enols

-Enols are organic compounds that contain both a carbon-carbon double bond and a hydroxyl group adjacent to the double bond.
-They are structural isomers of ketones or aldehydes.
+Enols are organic compounds containing both a carbon-carbon double bond and a hydroxyl group (–OH) adjacent to the double bond.
+They are tautomeric isomers of ketones or aldehydes.

 Enolates

-Enolates are the anions of enols, formed by deprotonation of the hydroxyl group.
-They are highly reactive nucleophiles due to the presence of a carbon-carbon double bond and a negative charge.
+Enolates are the anions of enols, formed by deprotonation of the α-hydrogen (the hydrogen atom on the carbon adjacent to the carbonyl group).
+This deprotonation typically requires a strong base.
+They are highly reactive nucleophiles due to the presence of a carbon-carbon double bond and a negative charge on the α-carbon.

 Aldol Reaction